lizzie102938/diy-ai/README.md

 This project is a work in progress.
-Here's an overview so far and a quick demo video of the progress:
+Here's an overview so far and below a quick demo video of the progress:

 # 🛠️ DIY-AI